• Skip to main content

 Updating floors (like in these projects), painting walls, changing lighting features, and professionally cleaning carpets give a home a “new” feeling without breaking the bank.

-Refurbish A House for Top Dollar
+Refurbishing A House to Make Top Dollar

 If you’ve ever thought to refurbish a house, now you know the basics to getting started.
 Make your plan and get going.
 Happy fixing!

 Want to stay in the loop?
-Join nearly two million other readers who are learning how to increase their income, invest in real estate, buy and sell crypto, and so much more.
+Join nearly two million other readers who are learning how to increase their income, invest in real estate, improve their health, and so much more.

 Are we connected on social media?
-If not, let’s do it so I can share in your world too: Instagram | Twitter | Facebook | Pinterest | TikTok | LinkedIn
+If not, let’s do it so I can share in your world too: Instagram | TikTok | LinkedIn | Twitter | Facebook | Pinterest | Podcast

 5/5 - (1 vote)